-Pupil Premium was first introduced in 2011 to help schools to further support the children of low income families.
+Pupil Premium was introduced in 2011 to help schools to further support the children of low income families.
 Children who are entitled to Free School Meals (FSM) either currently or in the past six years (known as the Ever6 FSM measure), attract additional funding to the School (£1320 per eligible pupil for 2018/19).
 Each year we encourage eligible parents to apply for Pupil Premium support.
 Doing so brings additional funds into school to support your child.
 There is no stigma attached to applying for this funding and other families will not be aware that you have done so.

 - Income-related employment and support allowance

 - Support under Part IV of the Immigration and Asylum Act 1999

 - The guaranteed element of state pension credit

 - Child tax credit, provided that you are not also entitled to working tax credit and have an annual gross income of £16,190 or less